Frozen (franchise): Olaf's Frozen Adventure (2017)

-Myth: A Frozen Tale (2020)
+Myth: A Frozen Tale (2019)

-A prequel short to Frozen II titled Myth: A Frozen Tale was released on June 11, 2020 and is directed by Jeff Gipson.
-The short features Evan Rachel Wood portraying an Arendelle mother as she narrates the story of the elementals.
-The short was virtual and only available through Oculus Rift.
-A "flat" version was made available on Disney+ on February 26, 2021.
+Myth: A Frozen Tale is a virtual reality short directed by Jeff Gipson, debuted alongside Frozen 2.
+Evan Rachel Wood portrays an Arendelle mother narrating a story of the four elementals.
+The VR short was released for the Oculus Quest on June 11, 2020, while a "flat" version was released to Disney+ on February 26, 2021.

 Once Upon a Snowman (2020)

 The short film Once Upon a Snowman was released exclusively on Disney+ on October 23, 2020, featuring the voice of Josh Gad as Olaf.
 The short details Olaf's origin from the moment he was created by Elsa during "Let It Go", to his first meeting with Anna, Kristoff and Sven in the original film.